Disclosure: This post contains affiliate links to products. I may receive a commission for purchases made through these links.

 Another great thing about Constant Contact is that they make it easier to create branded emails that help you sell your products and/or services efficiently.

 I personally use Constant Contact for my email list and I find it easy to find what you’re looking for.
 I’ve created landing pages and email marketing campaigns within the platform and everything’s really self-explanatory.
+(Update: I no longer use Constant Contact.
+I switched to ConvertKit.)

 The only thing I don’t like about Constant Contact is that with the plan I have, you can’t add subscribers from one list to another.
 For instance, if someone signs up for your general email list, but you want to send them a segmented list of emails, you won’t be able to unless you upgrade, which can be difficult for small business owners getting started that might be on tighter budgets.